devices-lab/solderbit-segment/README.md

 ![solder:bit Segment](./media/v0.1/main.png "A render of the latest solder:bit Segment")

 The solder:bit Segment is a kit for learning to solder with surface-mount (SMT) components.
-When assembled, the device functions as a display capable of displaying a single digit.
-It is compatible with any microcontroller that communicates over the [I²C protocol](https://en.wikipedia.org/wiki/I2C).
+When assembled, the device can display a single digit on a 7-segment display.
+It works with any microcontroller that communicates over the [I²C protocol](https://en.wikipedia.org/wiki/I2C).

-This soldering kit is designed to accommodate a wide range of soldering abilities, from complete novices to more experienced solderers.
-To support this, the I/O expander is available in two different packages.
+This soldering kit is designed to accommodate a wide range of soldering abilities.
+The I/O expander is available in two different packages.
 The PCF8574AT in the **SO-16** package is smaller and more challenging to solder, while the PCF8574N in the **DIP-16** package is larger and through-hole (THT), making it more accessible for novices.

-The PCB is the same for both, and you simply choose which component to solder based on your ability.
+The same PCB has footprints for both packages, and you simply choose which component to solder based on your ability.
 The device functions identically regardless of which package you use.
 Note that once you have soldered one package, the footprint for the other will no longer be accessible.

 | I/O expander in an SO-16 package (SMT) | I/O expander in a DIP-16 package (THT) |
 | -------------------------------------- | -------------------------------------- |